So you’re interested in contributing? Fantastic! We welcome, appreciate and encourage new contributions.

 - Browse issues labeled as collaborations

-- Browse the various Slack channels to see what projects are being discussed and chime in.
+- Browse the various Discord channels to see what projects are being discussed and chime in.
 Open-source relies on pro-active contributions.

 - Contribute to the Bitcoin Design Guide

 Bitcoin Design Guide

 Our first community project is a free, open-source repository for anyone building non-custodial bitcoin products.

 - Follow progress on the roadmap